 Here is a list of possible warm contacts (people you know) to get you started in thinking about who is in your network: friends, neighbors, members of your health club, members of your church or synagogue, former classmates, professors, former teachers, your dentist, your internship of clinical supervisor, your hair stylist, people you do volunteer work with, members of a professional organization, friends you served with in the military, former supervisors, former co-workers, friends of your parents, other Viterbo alumni, former coaches.

-You can also network with cold contacts, people you don’t personally know.
-You do this by calling or stopping by to talk to individuals working in businesses and organizations similar to the type of place you might be interested in finding employment.
+You can also network with cold contacts, people you don't personally know.
+Arranging informational interviews is one strategy for doing this.
+You can also do this by contacting individuals working in businesses and organizations similar to the type of place you might be interested in finding employment.

 Where to begin?